Ianfeather/ianfeather.co.uk/source/_posts/2018-03-17-radical-candor-in-code-review.markdown

 ### Obnoxious Aggression

 These are the type of PR comments that stick in our minds, go viral on twitter, and are typically deemed as being from ‘assholes’.
-A real one that sticks in my mind:
+A real one that sticks in my mind was a single comment on a large pull request:

 <blockquote>Lodash templates blow.</blockquote>